Suffolk Police & Crime Commissioner’s Fund

 What next?

-If you feel that your proposal addresses the criteria of the Suffolk Police and Crime Commissioner’s Fund and plan, please complete a grant application form.
+If you feel that your proposal addresses the criteria of the Suffolk Police and Crime Commissioner’s Fund and Plan, please complete a grant application form.
 If you need support, please call a member of the Grants Team on 01473 602602.

 Apply